ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

         *   Alternatively (less common), a non-declarer unable to follow suit *could* play a card without asking, leaving the trump hidden.
     *   **If the Final Declarer Cannot Follow Suit:**
         *   The Declarer has two options:
             *   **Option 1: Play Trump (Ruff):** Play a card from the Final Trump suit (if they hold one in their active hand or if the folded card is their only trump).
+                *   **Crucially, playing a trump card in this situation *does not* automatically reveal the Final Trump suit.**
+                *   If the Declarer *wishes* to reveal the trump suit at this time, they must make an explicit declaration or use a specific game action simultaneously with playing the trump card (e.g., placing the folded card face-up).
-This implicitly reveals the Final Trump suit to all players.
-The Declarer may *also* choose to formally turn over their folded trump indicator card at this time, pick it up, and add it to their active hand (now holding 8 cards).
+                *   If the Declarer chooses to reveal, they should also pick up their folded card and add it to their active hand (if not already done).
             *   **Option 2: Discard:** Play any card from a different plain suit.
 This does not reveal the trump suit.
-        *   If the Declarer's only card of the Final Trump suit is the folded one, and they choose Option 1 (Play Trump), they *must* turn over the folded card (revealing the trump suit) and play it.
-This card functions as trump.
+        *   If the Declarer's only card of the Final Trump suit is the folded one, and they choose Option 1 (Play Trump), they *must* play the folded card.
+They still have the choice of whether to formally reveal the trump suit via explicit action when playing it.
-4.  **Playing Trump (Once Revealed - General Rule):** Once the Final Trump suit is known (either by being asked or implicitly revealed by the declarer):
+4.  **Playing Trump (Once Revealed - General Rule):** Once the Final Trump suit is known (either by being asked by an opponent or explicitly revealed by the Declarer):
     *   If trump is led, players must follow with trump if possible.
     *   If a plain suit is led, players must follow that suit.
 If unable, they **may** play trump ("ruff") or discard another plain suit card. *(Note: This general rule differs from the specific rule above for the player who just asked for the reveal).*
 5.  **Winning a Trick:** The highest trump card played wins the trick.
 If no trump cards are played, the highest card of the suit led wins.